 The chapter won its 9th after the very successful 2018-2019 school year at the 151st Convention in at the end of July.

 The Robertson Award is given to one exemplary graduating senior PIKE every year along with a $2500 scholarship.
 The scholarship honors the memory of Brother Jenkins M. Robertson (Clemson, Eta Alpha ’71), who was a beloved advisor of Epsilon Chapter at Virginia Tech.
 Epsilon Chapter alumni generously funded this endowed scholarship in Brother Robertson’s memory.
 Today, a volunteer alumni committee selects each year’s recipient based off of academic achievements, chapter leadership, and community engagement among other criteria.

-Gamma Upsilon has had two recipients of this award in recent years:
+Gamma Upsilon has had four recipients of this award in recent years:

 Benjamin W. Quick, 2010: During his time at TU, Ben served as President of the Gamma Upsilon Chapter among other positions.
 Outside of PIKE he was involved with University Ambassadors, Presbyterian Leaders and Scholars, and created an organization with fellow PIKE, Ryan Staebell, called Students Acting on Poverty.
 He graduated with a degree in Biochemistry with a Pre-Medicine focus.
 He continued his education at the University of Kansas School of Medicine and graduated his residency at the University of Kansas Medical Center in June of 2018.